Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Assembling_370_v1_Yuekai.md

    - Insert the BMG gear into the **base housing**.
 ![370_12.jpg](/assets/images/bmcu_assembly_370_yuekai/370_12.jpg =x300)

+> Before close the middle frame, lubricate all gears with grease.
+> Use a slightly viscous grease, not a liquid lubricant.
+{.is-warning}

 ### Step 11
-Install the centre frame, the two gear bushings should match the shafts.
+Install the middle frame, the two gear bushings should match the shafts.
 ![370_13.jpg](/assets/images/bmcu_assembly_370_yuekai/370_13.jpg =x300)

 Screw five M2\*8 screws on the back.